-The definitions of investment and other sanctionable activity under ISA clearly include financing for investment in Iran's energy sector, or for sales of gasoline and refinery-related equipment and services.
+The definitions of investment and other activity that can be sanctioned under ISA clearly include financing for investment in Iran's energy sector, or for sales of gasoline and refinery-related equipment and services.
 Therefore, banks and other financial institutions that assist energy investment and refining and gasoline procurement activities could be sanctioned under ISA.

-However, these definitions-including those in Executive Order 13622 and in P.L.
-112-158-are not interpreted to apply to official credit guarantee agencies-such as France's COFACE and Germany's Hermes.
+However, the definitions of financial institutions in Iran sanctions laws are interpreted not to apply to official credit guarantee agencies-such as France's COFACE and Germany's Hermes.
 These credit guarantee agencies are arms of their parent governments, and ISA does not provide for sanctioning governments or their agencies.
-Early versions of CISADA would have made these entities sanctionable but this was not included in the final law, out of concern for alienating U.S. allies.
+Early versions of CISADA would have sanctioned such entities but such provisions were not included in the final law, reportedly to avoid a backlash from U.S. allies.